Netflix/consoleme/docs/gitbook/faq.md

 ## How can I run and debug my local DynamoDB container?

-Running `docker-compose -f docker-compose-dependencies.yaml up` in the root directory will enable local dynamodb and local redis.
+Running `docker-compose -f docker-compose-dependencies.yaml up` in the root directory will enable local dynamodb and local Redis.

-To install a web interface to assist with managing local dynamodb, install dynamodb-admin with the following command, then just visit [http://localhost:8001](http://localhost:8001) to view the contents of your local DynamoDB.
+To install a web interface to assist with managing local dynamodb, install dynamodb-admin with the following command, then visit [http://localhost:8001](http://localhost:8001) to view the contents of your local DynamoDB.

 ```bash
 npm install dynamodb-admin -g